bschollnick/QuickBBS/README.md

    * Please note, do not confuse this for the thumbnails file in the frontend.
 That currently contains the logic for using the thumbnails apps models, etc.  (I need to rename it to prevent confusion, eventually.)

-v3 is roughly 60-70% done, but significant improvements in speed, performance, have been made.

 * Index Data - Contains the overall index (e.g. File1, File2, Image1, Image2, Directory1, Directory2, etc)
 * Thumbnails_Files - Contains the Index meta container for all Files (But not directories)